ajrcarey/pdfium-render/README.md

 ## What's new

-Version 0.5.6 adds the `pdfium_render::prelude`, adds bindings to Pdfium's `FPDFAnnot_*()` functions, and adds the `PdfPageAnnotations` collection and `PdfAnnotation` struct to the `pdfium-render` high-level interface.
-Not all annotation-related functionality is currently available through the high-level interface.
+Version 0.5.6 adds the `pdfium_render::prelude`, adds bindings to Pdfium's `FPDFAnnot_*()` and `FPDFPage_*Annot*()` functions, and adds the `PdfPageAnnotations` collection and `PdfPageAnnotation` enum to the `pdfium-render` high-level interface.
+Not all annotation-related functionality is currently available through the high-level interface; this will be added gradually over time.

 ## Porting existing Pdfium code from other languages